itsnitishkumar/instaclone-nodeBackend/README.md

 # instaclone-nodeBackend
+This the the backend code of instagram clone built using Node, Express, MongoDB.

 ## Steps to make the backend work on your localmachine
-Downlaod backend code and open it in vscode or any code editor.
-Get inside the backend folder individually and download the node modules using below command and run the code
+Download backend code and open it in vscode or any code editor.
+Get inside the folder and download the node modules using below command and run the code
 ```
 #to download node_modules
 npm i